...One starfish at a time.

 We are committed to reaching the students, schools, camps and communities who need and want to be part of Starfish Circus.

-...helping kids develop skills for healthy, active and enthusiastic lives through circus & performing arts.
+...helping kids develop skills for courageous action and self-belief through circus & performing arts.

 Students cross social boundaries and face their fears in an environment of support, encouragement and teamwork.

-Increased personal confidence, collaboration skills, and faith in the students' own creativity.
+Students with increased personal confidence, collaboration skills, and faith in their own creativity.
 And parents saying, "Wow, that was a real show!"

-Our two pricing plans allow schools, camps and communities to choose set fees or payment based on ticket sales or tuition.
+Our two pricing plans allow schools, camps and communities to choose a set fee or payment based on ticket sales/tuition.

-More coaches means more student participation, and more days means greater skill achievement.
-Our suggested residency period is two weeks for schools or one week for camps, with four coaches.
+Our suggested residency period is two weeks for schools or one week for camps, with four or five coaches.

 Most schools break even through a combination of grants/budgeted money and ticket sales to the final shows.
 Some schools show a profit.
 Typically, 4-6 tickets are sold per participating student.

 Summer camps and special programs cover costs through tuition.
 We ask that scholarships be available.

 For limited budgets, we offer revenue-sharing with a set minimum; contact us for details.